Sony RX1 vs RX10

 Body comparison: Sony RX1 vs RX10

 The side-by-side display below illustrates the physical size and weight of the Sony RX1 and the Sony RX10.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 is considerably larger (55 percent) than the Sony RX1.
 Moreover, the RX10 is substantially heavier (69 percent) than the RX1.
 It is noteworthy in this context that the RX10 is splash and dust-proof, while the RX1 does not feature any corresponding weather-sealing.